 Who will save this tree?

 This majestic maple on Hospital Link Road is struggling valiantly to survive the smothering and poisoning effects of the Buckthorn that has surrounded it completely.
 We are hoping that through our Councillor, the City of Ottawa will remove the invasive Buckthorn or permit access to volunteers to remove the Buckthorn and save this tree.
-The little sapling in the foreground was planted as one of many along the Hospital Link corridor.
+The little sapling in the foreground was planted by the City as one of many along the Hospital Link corridor.
 If the Buckthorn is not controlled, it too will not survive.

 Birth of a Pollinator Garden

 Fall 2022 we finally received permission from the City of Ottawa to access the meadow area immediately east of the path beside the sliding hill along the Hospital Link road.
 Our access allows us to remove invasive species and plant native plants.
-In October, a group of volunteers gathered to prepare and plant a pollinator garden on the site.
+In October 2022, a group of volunteers gathered to prepare and plant a pollinator garden on the site.
 On October 23rd, we worked in teams, a morning and an afternoon team, to do the plantings as directed by Lynne Patenaude who did the behind the scenes work of obtaining or growing the plants, many from seed and laying out where the plants would go.

 Other pollinator patches are in the planning stages and the removal of buckthorn and other invasive species is on-going.